Alain Ducasse at The Dorchester

-Alain Ducasse at The Dorchester is a restaurant located in The Dorchester, Park Lane, London.
+Alain Ducasse at The Dorchester is a restaurant located in The Dorchester, Park Lane, London which is part of The Dorchester Collection.
 It is one of over 25 restaurants operated by French-born chef Alain Ducasse.
-The Executive Chef is Jean-Philippe Blondet, who followed on for Chef Jocelyn Herland.
-Opened in November 2007, it was awarded three Michelin stars in 2010 and has retained them every year since.
+As of 2022, the executive chef of the restaurant is Jean-Philippe Blondet, who succeeded Chef Jocelyn Herland.
+Opened in November 2007, it was awarded three Michelin stars in 2010.

 Description

 At the time of opening, Alain Ducasse at The Dorchester was intended to have "the modernity of Beige in Tokyo, the seriousness of Le Plaza Athénée in Paris and the flavours of Le Louis XV in Monaco."